htr2/aws_tf/README.md

 # aws_tf
-upon push to main into github repo the workflow creates in an organisational sub account an aws setup using terraform: vpc with subnet, igw, route table ec2 instance with basic web server
+upon push to main on github repo the workflow creates in an organisational sub account an aws setup using terraform: vpc with subnet, igw, route table ec2 instance with basic web server